nucleuscloud/neosync/README.md

 brew install kind tilt-dev/tap/tilt tilt-dev/tap/ctlptl kubernetes-cli kustomize helm helmfile go sqlc buf golangci-lint node
 ```

+### Devcontainer

+Host machine setup can be skipped by developing inside of a vscode devcontainer.
+This container comes pre-baked with all of the tools we use to develop and work on neosync.
+This container also supports running neosync with compose or tilt.

 ### Setup with Tilt

 Step 1 is to ensure that the `kind` cluster is up and running along with its registry.